 The truth is, I’m flattered the Huffington Post wanted anything of ours, and hope they will be just as flattered that the ATA just aggregated something of theirs.
 Aggregation suggests “the stuff you’re putting out there counts and has value.”
 But aggregation is also a lightning rod.
 When an upstart website takes your stuff, it doesn’t feel as flattering.
 The knee-jerk reaction is, “Hey you little punk, come up with your own stuff.”

-As for the ATA and McAninch’s blog post on Paul Ryan, its aggregation pulled new visitors into archerytrade.org and landed HuffingtonPost.com among the top 10 sites for referring users to archerytrade.org in the past fiscal year.
+As for the ATA and McAninch’s blog post on Paul Ryan, its aggregation pulled new visitors into archerytrade.org and landed HuffingtonPost.com among the top 10 sites for referring users to archerytrade.org during that time period.
 Other referral sites were search engines such as Google, the ATA’s Facebook and Twitter pages, and industry-related archery and bowhunting sites.

 All told, one can make a legit argument that content originators reap value if and when other sites aggregate their content.
 Many marketers perpetuate aggregation by creating content that’s easily shared and lends itself to excerpts.
 If you’re among those who see value in the leaky nature of online content, the next step is making sure more engaging content complements the item that’s picked up and shared.
 That ensures new visitors stick around and learn more about your brand.